Christmas in Jordan: A Personal Journey of Joy and Traditions

 We Did a Lot on Holidays in Jordan.

 Christmas in Arabic is called Eid AL Milad Al Majeed.
 We attend mass earlier in the evening on Christmas Eve, around 5:00 PM, and we are home by 7:00 PM.
 My mom prepared all the good food, usually only maza like tabbouleh, hummus, kebab, and sfeeha, along with a bottle of delicious, sweet wine.
-We would have a festive lunch of warak enab with stuffed zucchini and lamb is, a big meal to cook!
+We would have a festive lunch of warak enab with stuffed zucchini and lamb, which is a big meal to cook!
 It’s served with yogurt sauce on the side.
 Sometimes we would like extra roasted chicken with sumac.

 There were two must-haves at Christmas: roasted chestnuts and kenafah for dessert.